VarunBhide/Temperature-sensor-max6675/README.md

    - after connected to the wifi open the thingspeak account
    - open your channel
   #### v.output
-  -see output on thingspeak channel Field
+   - see output on thingspeak channel Field

  ## Circuit Diagram